 - Not have a criminal record, or if a convicted felon, must have all conditions of sentencing, including parole/probation, completed.

-Workforce Pathway applicants must be on track to earn an associate degree, career or technical certificate.
+Workforce Pathway applicants must be on track to earn an associate degree, career or technical certificate prior to fall 2019.

 Workforce Pathway applicants must have a minimum of 6 semester (or 9 quarter) college-level credits of associate degree coursework completed by December 31, 2018.

 Having a criminal record does not disqualify applicants; however, they will not be considered for Coca-Cola-related scholarships.